-Currently, we separate the roles of chairman of the board of directors and chief executive officer.
+Historically, we have separated the roles of chairman of the board of directors and chief executive officer.
 Separating these roles allows our chief executive officer to focus on the day-to-day management of our business and our chairman, an independent director, to lead the board and focus on providing advice and independent oversight of management.
 Given the time and effort that is required of each of these positions and our preference to have an independent director lead our board, we currently believe it is best to separate these roles.
-However, neither our bylaws nor our corporate governance guidelines requires that we separate these roles and the board does not have a policy on whether the same person should serve as both the chief executive officer and chairman of the board or, if the roles are separate, whether the chairman should be selected from the non-management directors.
-Our board believes that it should have the flexibility to make these determinations from time to time in the way that it believes best to provide appropriate leadership for our company under then existing circumstances.
+In March 2014, we amended our corporate governance guidelines to make this separation of roles mandatory.